vivaria/edisonrul.ing/README.md

         *   Ex: "Sasuke Samurai #4"'s effect destroys Ehren in Substep 1 - Start of the Damage Step.
 *   The (2) mandatory Trigger Effect must resolve (even if the effect is negated) before the turn can end.
     *   If you do not have enough cards to send to the Graveyard remaining in your Deck when resolving this effect, all cards remaining in your Deck are sent to the Graveyard.
-    *   If the activation of this effect is negated by "Light and Darkness Dragon," it will activate again in the same End Phase \[[REF](http://duelistgroundz.com/index.php?/topic/137855-end-phase-mandatory-trigger-effects/)\].
+    *   If the activation of this effect is negated by "Light and Darkness Dragon", it will activate again in the same End Phase \[[REF](http://duelistgroundz.com/index.php?/topic/137855-end-phase-mandatory-trigger-effects/)\].
-    *   If this effect is negated by "Skill Drain," it will not activate again in the same End Phase \[[REF](http://duelistgroundz.com/index.php?/topic/137855-end-phase-mandatory-trigger-effects/)\].
+    *   If this effect is negated by "Skill Drain", it will not activate again in the same End Phase \[[REF](http://duelistgroundz.com/index.php?/topic/137855-end-phase-mandatory-trigger-effects/)\].
     *   The "Lightsworn" monster (or "Judgment Dragon") must remain face-up on the field in order to activate and resolve this effect.
     *   If your opponent activates "Book of Eclipse" after you resolve this effect, when "Book of Eclipse" resolves and your affected monsters are flipped face-up (and you draw 1 card for each) then each "Lightsworn" monster (or "Judgment Dragon") will once again activate this effect \[[REF](https://www.pojo.biz/board/showthread.php?t=678963)\]
 *   (2) VS. "Brain Control": Player A gains control of Player B's "Lightsworn" monster until the End Phase.
 During the End Phase, Player A may decide in which order to activate/resolve effects: